Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 photos by Starr Judkins-Lane

-These 1964 Alaska earthquake pictures give us a different look at “Our Town”.
+These 1964 Alaska earthquake pictures show us a different look at “Our Town”.

 Notice the banner hanging over 4th Avenue.
 It was an advertisement for a local play.